smart-data-lake/smart-data-lake/docs/getting-started/part-1/compute-distances.md

                            └───────────────────────────────────────┘
 ```
 SDLB was able to determine that download-airports and download-departures can be executed in parallel,
-independently from each other.
+independently of each other.
 It's only at join-departures-airports and beyond that both Data Sources are needed.

 SDLB has command-line option called --parallelism which allows you to set the degree of parallelism used when executing the DAG run.
 Per default, it's set to 1.